Gravel vs. Concrete Driveway – Which is Better?

 Regular gravel driveways are not without their flaws either.
 The gravel is usually loose and displaced easily, leading to bare spots and ruts in your driveway.
 But, with a paver system like the ones offered by TRUEGRID, these issues can be all but eliminated.

-TRUEGRID pavers are permeable, durable, lego-like grids that you can easily install yourself.
+TRUEGRID pavers are permeable, durable, paver grids that you can easily install yourself.
 They are perfect for holding gravel in place and are designed to handle heavy traffic over long periods of time.
 No mud, no ruts, no gravel spreading or loss.
 No maintenance.
 No cracks or water ponding as they provide added drainage.
 They don’t require any special equipment to install, and you can even use the installation of them as an opportunity to get some quality time with your family on a DIY project.

 Another selling point for these pavers in the concrete vs. gravel driveway debate is that spills and stains just don’t pose any problems for them.
 Any spills from auto liquids or other types of liquid will drain directly through the gravel and into the soil where they are naturally filtered via bio-remediation.

 When it comes to environmental-friendliness, gravel driveways with permeable pavers are hard to beat.
-Not only do they provide a safe avenue for a harmful liquid to drain away once spilled, but they’re also made from HI-IMPACT recycled polymer, meaning they are sourced via a method that actually has a positive impact on the environment, rather than a negative impact.
+Not only do they provide a safe avenue for a harmful liquid to drain away once spilled, but they’re also made from hi-density recycled polymer, meaning they are sourced via a method that actually has a positive impact on the environment, rather than a negative impact.

 Choosing Between a Gravel or Concrete Driveway is Not Difficult Once You Know the Facts